LLM-Assisted Op-Amp Behavioral-Level Design via Agentic Human-Mimicking Reasoning: Proposed Approaches

-Also, the agent is reminded in the prompt that default ideas like dominant pole assumption should not be ignored.
-Besides, extremely loose or strict constraints (especially for $\gg$) should be carefully considered.
-Interestingly, in this MZC example (iteration 1), the agent carefulessly overlooks the dominant-pole assumption (though its zero-positioning strategy below is correct), reminding us that LLMs remain imperfect:
+Especially, the agent (i) should explicitly enforce fundamental analog design principles, such as maintaining a single-pole roll-off characteristic within the GBW; (ii) should carefully consider the inequality operators (e.g., $\gg$) for numerical calibration.
+If the margin multiplier is either overly aggressive or excessively relaxed, it may mathematically lead to infeasible space or unexpected PZ entanglement. (iii) Consistent with Section \ref{sec:coefficient-simplification}, inequality cons. are generally preferred over equality cons. for PZ positioning.

+Interestingly, in the following MZC design example, the agent correctly provides the zero-positioning strategy, but overlooks the single-pole roll-off assumption, demonstrating the importance of the iterative mechanism.

-\begin{examplebox}[Key response 5, iteration 1 —— PZ position regulation] \textbf{Cons.
-C1:} The MZC system is a second-order system with one zero $z_1$ and two poles $p_1$, $p_2$.
-The zero position depends critically on the sign of $(G_f - G_1)$: if $G_f < G_1$, the denominator can be negative, leading to an RHP zero, which degrades phase margin; if $G_f > G_1$, the denominator is positive, yielding an LHP zero that provides phase lead.
-To ensure an LHP zero, Cons.
-C1: $G_f \ge 1.1 G_1$... \end{examplebox}
+\begin{examplebox}[Key response 7, iteration 1 —— PZ position regulation] Based on the TF and the circuit topology, we analyze the singularities under the design variable ranges...

+\textbf{1.
+System Order:} The simplified transfer function is a 2nd-order system with one zero ($z_1$) and two poles ($p_1, p_2$).

+\textbf{2.
+Zeros ($z_1$):} The position depends critically on the sign of $(G_f - G_1)$.
+If $G_f < G_1$, the denominator can be negative, leading to a RHP zero, which degrades phase margin.
+If $G_f > G_1$, the denominator is positive, yielding a LHP zero.
+This LHP zero provides phase lead, which is beneficial for compensation.
+Therefore, to prevent RHP zero induced phase lag and simplify stability analysis, we force the feedforward path to be stronger than the main path's Miller feedthrough. \textbf{cons.
+C1}: $G_f \ge 1.1 \cdot G_1$.